Datasilk/Connector/README.md

 ![Datasilk Logo](http://www.markentingh.com/projects/datasilk/logo.png)

 # Datasilk Core Template

-This project is a template ASP.NET Core web site based on [Datasilk Core](http://github.com/Datasilk/Core), [Datasilk Core Js](http://github.com/Datasilk/CoreJs), [Selector](http://github.com/websilk/selector), and [Tapestry](http://github.com/Websilk/Tapestry).
+This Github repository is a project template for an ASP.NET Core web site based on [Datasilk Core](http://github.com/Datasilk/Core), [Datasilk Core Js](http://github.com/Datasilk/CoreJs), [Selector](http://github.com/websilk/selector), and [Tapestry](http://github.com/Websilk/Tapestry).
 The website includes a user system, login page, and account dashboard.

 This project is meant to be forked and used as a starting point for developing large-scale, high-performing websites.